Patrick Koshoni

 Patrick Seubo Koshoni (17 April 1943 – 25 January 2020) was a Nigerian Navy Vice Admiral, former Chief of Naval Staff who had served as minister for Health during administration of General Buhari.
 During his tenure as health minister, he tried to promote a national insurance program that would provide medical treatment without requiring a down payment.
-He died on 25 January 2020, after a brief illness.
-He was aged 77.

 Early life and education

-Born in Lagos on 17 April 1943, Patrick Koshoni joined the Nigerian Navy on 11 June 1962 after a secondary school education at St Finbarr's College, Akoka Lagos.
+Born in Lagos on 17 April 1943, but with cultural roots among the Ogu people of Badagry Patrick Koshoni joined the Nigerian Navy on 11 June 1962 after a secondary school education at St Finbarr's College, Akoka Lagos.
 That same year he started the naval cadetship training at the National Defence Training Academy in India and was commissioned Sub-Lieutenant on 16 July 1964.
 He was married to Mrs Margaret Aderoju Koshoni with whom he had children and several grandchildren.